cereallarceny/gradient-path/README.md

 - **precision** (_optional_) - The amount of decimal places to keep for each point in the path.
 The default is `2`, and for the sake of keeping your path's `d` attribute short and comprehendible, we recommend this stay the same.

 ### Render function

+**This only applies to usage with plain Javascript, it doesn't work with D3.**

 The `render()` function is the only function available in the `GradientPath` class.
 It is responsible for taking it's own configuration object consisting of a few properties: